Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 output_rref = model(input)
 ```

-In this basic example, we can see that before initiliazing `Pipe`, we need to partition the model `nn.Sequential` into multiple GPU devices and set optimal chunk number (`chunks`).
+In this basic example, we can see that before initializing `Pipe`, we need to partition the model `nn.Sequential` into multiple GPU devices and set optimal chunk number (`chunks`).
 Balancing computation time across partitions is critical to pipeline training speed, as skewed workload distributions across stages can lead to stragglers, forcing devices with lighter workloads to wait.
-The chunk number may also has non-trival influence to the throughput of pipeline.
+The chunk number may also have a non-trivial influence on the throughput of the pipeline.

 ### Balanced Pipeline Partitioning